GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 # OpenID Connect & UMA Protocol Overview

-The oxd-server supports the OpenID Connect and UMA 2 profiles of OAuth 2.0.
+The oxd-server supports the [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) and [UMA 2.0](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-05.html) profiles of OAuth 2.0.

 OpenID Connect can be used to send a user for authentication and gather identity information about the user.
-UMA 2 can be used to manage what digital resources the user should have access to.
+UMA 2.0 can be used to manage what digital resources the user should have access to.

 ## OpenID Connect Authentication

 OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol.
 OpenID Connect is one of the most popular API's for an application to identify a person.
-Technically it is not an authentication protocol-- it enables a person to authorize the release of information to an application from a remote "identity provider".
+Technically it is not an authentication protocol--it enables a person to authorize the release of information to an application from a remote "identity provider".
 In the process of authorizing this release of information, the person is authenticated (if no previous session exists).

 If you are familiar with Google authentication, you've used OpenID Connect.

 !!!
 Note
     If you need an OpenID Connect Provider you can deploy the [Gluu Server](https://gluu.org/docs/3.1.1/installation-guide/install/).